THE COST OF SOCIAL MEDIA MARKETING SERVICES IS SKYROCKETING.

 How much do social media marketing agencies make?

-How much should I pay for social media marketing?
+How much should I pay for social media marketing services?

 The answer to this question depends on the size of your business and your business goals.
-A reasonable range for social media marketing services to see a decent ROI starts at 4k-25k monthly.
+A reasonable range for social media marketing services to see a decent ROI starts at 10k-25k monthly.
 If you are paying anywhere below those numbers, you are most likely not going to see a massive ROI from social media.
 Why?
 Because you need to budget for the cost of media, the cost of creative and the agency’s time.
-How can you stretch 1k out for 30 days to achieve champagne level ROI metrics?
+How can you stretch 1k out for 30 days to achieve champagne-level ROI metrics?
 It’s just not possible.
-Sorry.
-You can’t ask for Gary Vaynerchuk level results on a McDonalds budget.
+You can’t ask for Gary Vaynerchuk-level results on a McDonald’s budget.

 How much does a social media manager cost?

-So, how much does it really cost to have someone run your social media?
-If you are looking to retain a social media manager instead of going the agency route, the baseline salary for an entry level position would be around $50,000.00 per year.
+How much does it really cost to have someone run your social media?
+If you are looking to retain a social media manager instead of going the agency route, the baseline salary for an entry-level position would be around $50,000.00 per year.

 THE FUTURE OF SOCIAL MEDIA MARKETING

 Kris Ruby: Social media advice for the future